FYS-2006 Signal processing - 10 ECTS

 - determine the correct sampling frequency for signal discretization

-- implement signal processing solutions in a programming language - process discrete signals using FIR and IIR systems
+- implement signal processing solutions in Python - process discrete signals using FIR and IIR systems

 - design filters for noise removal